yinkaisheng/tkinter_demos/README.md

 **ScreenTip**

-ScreenTip.pyw is a tool than shows a topmost tip over other windows while you still can click the windows under the tip.
+ScreenTip.pyw is a tool than shows a topmost tip over other windows while you still can click(operate) the windows under the tip.

 ![ScreenTip](images/ScreenTip.png)